-We are currently CLOSED for submissions.
+We are CLOSED for submissions.

-We currently accept submissions of poetry, fiction, nonfiction, and artwork from writers who have experienced institutionalization/psychiatric hospitalization, inpatient rehab or eating disorder treatment, the troubled-teen industry, the foster care system, or other modes of institution.
+We currently accept submissions of poetry, fiction, nonfiction, and artwork from writers who have experienced institutionalization/psychiatric hospitalization, inpatient rehab or eating disorder treatment, the troubled-teen industry, the foster care system, incarceration, or other modes of institution.
 You do not have to provide "proof" of your experiences, yet we ask that if you do not fall into these categories that you please refrain from submitting.

-For fiction and nonfiction, we ask that you limit your work to 20 double-spaced pages and under.
-Our team is small, so shorter work is all we can manage, though we hope to have the capacity for longer works in the future.
+For fiction and nonfiction pieces, we ask that you limit your work to 20 double-spaced pages and under.
+This can include multiple short stories or essays, so long as they do not exceed this page count.
+Our team is small, so shorter work is all we can manage, though we hope to have larger capacity in the future.

 We appreciate trigger warnings.
 We will not consider or publish anything obscenely violent or pornographic, or any work that is racist, queerphobic, xenophobic, or sexist in nature.

-There is no age limit or restrictions for submissions; we do not discriminate based on gender, race, ethnicity, religion, or age.
+There is no age limit or restrictions for submissions; we do not discriminate based on gender, sexuality, race, ethnicity, religion, or age.
 We are specifically seeking work from those who have been through institutionalization/

 hospitalization themselves, though are also willing to consider work from family members or close friends, so long as it does not paint the subject in a bad light.
-We do not consider work from mental health workers/staff.
+We do NOT consider work from mental health workers/staff.

 If your piece is accepted, it may undergo light grammar revisions (commas, periods, typos—the basics).
 If we would like to accept your work but feel that additional edits are needed regarding structure/content, we will reach out with our thoughts, and you can decide whether you would like to move forward with us.
 We will never exclude you from the conversation surrounding edits—we are here to champion and advocate for you.